meta-llama/llama-recipes/eval/README.md

 ### Limit the number of examples in benchmarks

 There has been an study from [IBM on efficient benchmarking of LLMs](https://arxiv.org/pdf/2308.11696.pdf), with main take a way that to identify if a model is performing poorly, benchmarking on wider range of tasks is more important than the number example in each task.
 This means you could run the evaluation harness with fewer number of example to have initial decision if the performance got worse from the base line.
 To limit the number of example here, it can be set using `--limit` flag with actual desired number.
+But for the full assessment you would need to run the full evaluation.
+Please read more in the paper linked above.

 ```bash
 python eval.py --model hf --model_args pretrained=meta-llama/Llama-2-7b-hf,dtype="float",peft=../peft_output --tasks hellaswag --num_fewshot 10  --device cuda:0 --batch_size 8 --limit 100
 ```

-### Reproducing HuggingFace Open-LLM-Leaderboard
+### Reproducing Hugging Face Open-LLM-Leaderboard

 Here, we provided a list of tasks from `Open-LLM-Leaderboard` which can be used by passing `--open-llm-leaderboard-tasks` instead of `tasks` to the `eval.py`.

-**NOTE** Make sure to run the bash script below to that will set the include paths in the config files.
-The script with prompt you to enter the path to the cloned lm-evaluation-harness repo.**You would need this step only for the first time**.
+**NOTE** Make sure to run the bash script below, that will set the `include paths` in the [config files](./open_llm_leaderboard/).
+The script will prompt you to enter the path to the cloned lm-evaluation-harness repo.**You would need this step only for the first time**.

 ```bash